-hands clapped Twin smiled and noded her head when they glimpsed the farm.
-All along the trail riding behind Sir, Sorrow had looked around with a fear she knew would be even deeper had she not been suffering nausea as well as pain. sodval Miles of hemlock towered like black ship masts and when they fell away white pine, thick as the horse was long, threw shadows over their heads.
-No matter broke how she tried, she never saw their tops which, for all she knew, pierced the sky.
+Twin smiled and clapped her hands when they glimpsed the farm.
+All along the trail riding behind Sir, Sorrow had looked around with a fear she knew would be even deeper had she not been suffering nausea as well as pain.
+Miles of hemlock towered like black ship masts and when they fell away Cathedral pine, thick as the horse was long, threw shadows over their heads.
+No matter how she tried, she never saw their tops which, for all she knew, broke open the sky.
 Every now and again, a hulking pelted shape standing deep in the trees watched them pass.
-Once when a herd of deer crossed their path, Sir had to swerve and turn the frightened horse around four times before it would go forward again.
+Once when an elk crossed their path, Sir had to swerve and turn the frightened horse around four times before it would go forward again.
 So when she followed Sir into a sun drenched clearing and heard the cackle of ducks neither she nor Twin could have been more relieved.
+2 MOSES?
 Unlike the housewife, Mistress and Lila both had straight teeth.
 Before anything, food or rest, Lila insisted on washing Sorrow's hair.
 Not only the twigs and leaf bits stuck in it bothered her, she feared lice.
-It was a fear that surprised Sorrow who thought lice, like ticks, tapeworm or any of the other occupants of the body were more nuisance than danger.
+It was a fear that surprised Sorrow who thought lice, like ticks, fleas or any of the other occupants of the body were more nuisance than danger.
 Lila thought otherwise and after the hair washing, scrubbed the girl down twice before letting her in the house.
-Then she gave her a salted rag to clean her teeth.
+Then, shaking her head from side to side, she gave her a salted rag to clean her teeth.

-In the darkness of that first night, curled on a mat near the fireplace,

-Sorrow slept and woke, slept and woke lulled continuously by Twin's voice.
-She described the thousandfold men walking the waves, singing wordlessly.
-Their teeth as glittering as the whitecaps under their feet.
-How, as the sky darkened and the moon rose, it silvered the edges of their night black skin.
+In the darkness of that first night, curled on a mat near the fireplace, Sorrow slept and woke, slept and woke lulled continuously by Twin's voice describing the thousandfold men walking the waves, singing wordlessly.
+How their teeth glittered more than the whitecaps under their feet.
+How, as the sky darkened and the moon rose, the edges of their night black skin silvered.
 How the smell of land, ripe and loamy, brightened the eyes of the crew.
 Soothed by Twin's voice and the animal fat Lila had spread on her lower part, Sorrow fell into the first sweet sleep she had had in years.